dwan6767/Kemvin-/README.md

 - Improve **battery monitoring** by providing real-time updates on battery voltage.

 ## **License**
-This project is licensed under the MIT License.
+.
 Feel free to modify and use the code for your own projects.
 ## **Contributing**
 Contributions are welcome!
 Feel free to submit a pull request or open an issue for any bug reports or feature requests.